-Define new or modify existing Location: Auth DHCP Co authenticated maintenance subnets here: nfig -> Maintenance Subnet elayed DHCP, from a different su here as an authenticated, unauthe tells the DHCPatriot that the subn enance subnets are necessary if devices that si short that is not part of this shared network.
-F nticated or static subnet that is part of this sh et belongs with this shared network.
-Otherwise brief for the chosen network below. or example, if a router has a primary I ared network, then the subnet would be P address in a s added here as ubnet that is not covered a maintenance subnet.
-This 1) Shared Network Select One Select the Shared Network that to a part of. nis authenticated maintenance subnet will b 2) Wire Address Enter the Wire address of the aut sometimes referred to as the net 192.168.1.0/24 has wire address: address in the subnet. work address.
-Fo or example: The network 3) Subnet Mask Enter the Subnet Mask, which is a authenticated maintenance subnet 192.168.1.0/24 is 255.255.255.0 Comm Currently configured authentic ated maintenance subnets: Get CSV Wire Address Subnet Mask
+Location: Auth DHCP Config -> Maintenance Subnet Define new or modify existing authenticated maintenance subnets he re: relayed DHCP, from a different su here as an authenticated, unauthe tells the DHCPatriot that the subn bnet that is not part of this shared network nticated or static subnet that is part of this t should be providing addresses out of a certain sh .
+For example, if a router has a primary IP addres shared network, then the subnet would be added vise, the DHCPatriot would not know what shared ss in a subnet that is not covered here as a maintenance subnet.
+This 1) Shared Network Select One 🛟 Select the Shared Network that this authors a part of. enticated maintenance subnet will b 2) Wire Address Enter the Wire address of the authenticate sometimes referred to as the network add 192.168.1.0/24 has wire address: 192.168 address in the subnet. dress.
+For example: The network 3) Subnet Mask Enter the Subnet Mask, which is sometim authenticated maintenance subnet here.
+F 192.168.1.0/24 is 255.255.255.0 Comm Currently configured authentic Get CSV ated maintenance subnets: Shared Network Wire Address Subnet Mask FNGI-Test 10.219.82.0 255.255.255.0 Edit] [Delete] Figure 6.1 address configured on an ethernet interface facing customers.
+If the primary IP address on that ethernet interface is NOT part of a DHCP pool for use by those customers, the relayed traffic will not be known to the DHCPatriot system as it is part of no subnets that it has configured.
+Hence, we add the subnet that the aforementioned IP address is part of as a maintenance subnet on the DHCPatriot system attached to the network in question.
+That way the DHCPatriot system knows that when it gets relayed DHCP from any IP in that maintenance subnet that it goes with the attached network.

-Maintenance Subnet.
+To access the configuration screen for maintenance subnet as shown in figure 6.10, simply expand the Auth DHCP Config menu, and click on Maintenance Subnet.
 A screen similar to the one in figure 6.10 should appear.
 On this screen, you can add, edit or delete maintenance subnets.